It will be of interest to any agency placing contractors to hear about the ramifications of IR35 for recruiters.

 But it does mean that professional contract recruiters should build compliant working practices that expert partners support.
 Or risk losing contracts, clients and market share as those who follow such practices outmanoeuvre them.

 How can recruiters prepare themselves for IR35?

-The best steps recruiters and recruitment agencies can take to stay on top of IR35 is to ensure they work with partners and providers who truly understand the details of the legislation, how it applies and how it will affect recruiters.
+The best steps recruiters and recruitment agencies can take to stay on top of IR35 are to ensure they work with partners and providers who truly understand the details of the legislation, how it applies and how it will affect recruiters.

 At Voyager Software, we have our Mid-Office software solution for recruitment firms who are struggling to comprehend the implication of IR35 and how to navigate the intricacies in their back-office work.
 Recruiters will find that Mid-Office:

-- Allows placements to be flagged as within IR35 either manually or read as part of import from a front office product.
+- Allows placements to be flagged as within IR35 either manually or read as part of import from a front-office product.

 - An optional business rule is available which ensures no timesheets are confirmed until their associated placements are checked as outside IR35 or flagged as being off-payroll, and hence subject to relevant processing.